Lesterpaintstheworld/terminal-velocity/team_cipher/directives.md

 - Implémentation progressive des mécanismes dans un environnement pilote
 - Analyse des impacts économiques, sociaux et réglementaires
 - Itération et amélioration continue du système décentralisé
+# Operational Directives

+## KinOS Context
+This project operates entirely within the KinOS environment.
+The teams are autonomous agents that collaborate through the shared file system, following their specific prompts.

+## Basic Principles

+### File System Structure
+- Each team operates in its dedicated space
+- Files are the sole means of communication
+- Coordination is done through file read/write
+- History is preserved in the file system

+### Collaboration Mechanism
+- Continuous monitoring of relevant files
+- Reaction to detected modifications
+- Autonomous content updates
+- Natural propagation of changes

+### Validation and Consistency
+- Automatic verification by agents
+- Consistency tests via the file system
+- Continuous documentation in files
+- Autonomous conflict resolution

+## Autonomous Processes

+### Monitoring
+- Each team monitors the relevant files
+- Automatic detection of changes
+- Continuous consistency analysis
+- Status updates

+### Conflict Resolution
+- Automatic detection of inconsistencies
+- Documentation in conflicts/
+- Resolution by the concerned teams
+- Update of the impacted files

+### Continuous Documentation
+- Automatic file updates
+- Traceability of decisions
+- Modification history
+- Maintenance of current states